Greenham and Crookham Commons Management Plan 2009-2014: Heathland management

 Heathland management overview

 The management of the heathland areas involves periodic mowing, cutting and scraping to complement the grazing.
 The intention is to create a diverse age and height structure in both heather-dominated and gorse-dominated communities to benefit the widest variety of species, from beetles on bare ground through nesting birds in mature heather to bird perches on single trees.
-Cutting also prevents some areas of gorse becoming too dominant and maintains the existing extent.
+Cutting is also intended to prevent common gorse becoming too dominant.

-Desirable coverage percentages of each element of the heathland are outlined in Natural England's conservation objectives for the SSSI areas of the common (see, particularly, table 3a).
-These will be incorporated in the monitoring regime from 2012 onwards.
+Desirable coverage percentages of each element of the heathland are outlined in Natural England's (2013) Definitions of Favourable Condition for the SSSI areas of the common (see, particularly, table 3a).
+These will be incorporated in the monitoring regime from 2013 onwards.
 The amount of cutting, mowing and grazing will be reviewed every year.
-The maps below are meant as a guide to the site manager when undertaking large scale cutting using contractors, and do not cover the small scale areas done by staff and volunteers.